 Basketball England condemns, and is totally opposed to, the use of performance enhancing drugs and doping practices in the sport of basketball and fully supports the position of the International Olympic Committee, the World Anti-Doping Agency (WADA), UK Anti-Doping and FIBA against the use of banned substances and methods.
+All players have the right to compete in sport knowing that they, and their competitors, are clean.
+We believe in clean sport and work in partnership with UK Anti-Doping (UKAD) and FIBA to ensure that the integrity of our sport is protected.

 An Anti-Doping rule violation shall be considered a breach of the Basketball England Code of Ethics and Conduct and of the UK Anti-Doping Rules.